 Next morning, I wanted to see the spot where Louis and Clark passed the Chinook burial island — reportedly where many natives were entombed in canoes — something like 47 or so — silently perched up on rocks overlooking the river.
 It’s called Sepulchar Island visible from Memaloose State Park east of The Dalles.

 Another few hours and I was entering Portland once again in rush hour traffic but happy to be home after over 4,000 miles, nine states, and twelve days.
 Hard to believe I started in tropical Florida and made it to Oregon without major surface snow issues involving snow tires or chains.
 I was lucky.
 My original plan was to drive I-10 Florida to California, then I-5 north, to avoid the possibility of bad weather, but Santa Fe was too nice to miss and it seemed logical to continue north.

 I think what I learned on this trip was to not count miles but each day just go as far as possible without losing control.
 It’s an odd feeling when you are driving solo how far you can push yourself; there are just certain points where you can’t go any further.

-There were a couple of moments I do not want to ever repeat — one being the windshield washer fluid (in a FL car, no less) not being antifreeze and I suddenly completely froze over the windshield in high alpine Wyoming truck traffic going 80 mph — the other entering Denver dead tired and getting stuck on I-25 downtown in mega traffic and totally a shaking mess.
+There were a couple of moments I do not want to ever repeat — one being the windshield washer fluid (in a FL car, no less) not being antifreeze and suddenly completely freezing over the entire windshield in high alpine Wyoming truck traffic going 80 mph — the other entering Denver dead-tired and getting stuck on I-25 downtown in mega traffic and totally a shaking mess.

 Thanks much for the great number of friends and family who helped make this journey possible.
-I really enjoyed being on the road and meeting so many locals and travelers.
-The best, of course, is remembering it all — and getting ready to do it again.
-Perhaps traveling the country is better not in a car heavily loaded with furniture at the end of winter, but good memories none-the-less.
+There is a certain sense of accomplishment in perseverance.
+The best, of course, is remembering it all — one city after the next — and getting ready to go back to my favorite places again.
+Perhaps traveling the country solo is better not in a car heavily loaded with furniture at the end of winter, but good memories none-the-less.